-We seek to bring urgency to the process of cancer research for those patients who are looking for treatments today and are faced with difficult decisions without innovative life-saving options.
-Gateway will place increasing emphasis on funding patient centered and novel research that includes approaches with a high potential for success.
+We seek to bring urgency to the process of cancer research for patients who are looking for treatments today and are faced with difficult decisions without innovative, life-saving options.
+Gateway will place increasing emphasis on funding patient-centered and novel research.

 - Institutional overhead (indirect costs)

 - Consultant fees, capital equipment, and computer hardware or software, unless specified in the original application and approved by Gateway